psathyrella/partis/docs/subcommands.md

 Since each sequence appears twice here (once in the full family, and once in its subcluster), the full-family annotation has fraction 0.5.
 These fractions are what is reported under the 'alternative-annotations' key in the [output file](output-formats.md#description-of-keys).
 We zoom in on this part here:

 ![view-output](images/alt-antns/ascii-right-zoom.png)

 The same calculations are made for alternative gene calls, zoomed in on here:

 ![view-output](images/alt-antns/ascii-left-zoom.png)
-These aren't very interesting, since everyone voted for the same genes.

 ##### naive rearrangement probability estimates